Most passive income ideas will either generate poor returns or consume lots of your time (not very passive!). So the question is…what really works?

 The much loved model for bloggers and content creators everywhere and for a good reason…it’s pretty easy to write a 60-80 page ebook, not hard to sell say $500 worth a month through online networking, guest posting and your own SEO optimized blog, and well you get to keep a large whack of the pie after paying affiliates.
 Hells yeah!
 Continue reading >

 Who doesn’t like some down and dirty affiliate fees?!
-It’s even easier to make money this way than with an ebook, because all you need to concentrate on is pumping out the content for your own site and getting the traffic in – most people can get an affiliate sale within 30 days of starting a blog.
+Especially if you realize it can be even easier to make money this way than with an ebook.
+After all, you simply need to concentrate on pumping out some content for your own site and getting the traffic in, often via Google or social media.
+Unsurprisingly, most people can enjoy their first affiliate sale within 30 days of starting a blog.
 Continue reading >

 We’re talking a members-only multimedia-driven website here.
-Straight up I have to say, this is a looooot of work.
+And before I even dive into this idea with you, I have to say straight up this is a looooot of work.
 I’ve done it and it nearly killed me.
 Continue reading >

-I really like this idea, but must confess I’ve never earned passive income from a setup like this before.
+I really like this idea and I’ve seen some great operators online pull it off beautifully.
+But I must confess I’ve never personally earned passive income from a setup like this before.

-I’ll be putting something together soon though and really wanted to share this one with you.
+I’ll be putting something together soon though as a working case study.
+But in the meantime, I really want to share this idea with you because it is rather fascinating.
 Continue reading >

 I want you to think very specific here…